Making Sense of Nerve Pain in Feet

 With damage comes the usual symptoms: burning, tingling, sharp pains, weakness, a tight feeling, numbness, and a heavy feeling or lack of sensation in your limbs.
 Nerve damage can also lead to issues with blood pressure, the digestive system, and the glandular system.

-Relief for Nerve Pain in Midwood Brooklyn and Spring Valley, NY
+Relief for Nerve Pain in Spring Valley, NY

 At Brook Valley Podiatry we use several types of testing—including blood tests for thyroid function or blood glucose levels, and nerve conduction velocity (NCV) tests—to determine the reason behind nerve problems in your feet.
 In fact, one of our specialties is diagnosing and treating nerve issues.

-If you are experiencing any of the symptoms mentioned above, set up an appointment at our Spring Valley, NY office by calling (845) 352-0757, or at our Brooklyn location by dialing (718) 434-0600.
+If you are experiencing any of the symptoms mentioned above, set up an appointment at our Spring Valley, NY office by calling (845) 352-0757.
 We will help you make sense of what’s happening in your feet and outline how the problem can be treated.
 Many times your issues can be relieved through conservative measures, but in a severe case where surgery is needed, we’re expert at that as well.